zachlemberg/Classical/README.md

 Factoring
 =========

-* my attempt at factoring numbers, not useful for legitamite useful but useful none the less.
+* my attempt at contributing code, not useful for legitamite useful but useful none the less.

 =========